MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod1_Lab0_VerifyEnvironment.md

 3. You will then be prompted to enter your country and phone number.
 Enter '0123456789' for Phone Number.
 Select **Submit**.

 4. It may take a moment for the trial to build.
-When the **Launch Trial** button appears, select it to enter the Dynamics 365 Customer Insights - Journeys application.
+When the **Where do you want to start?** window appears, select **Start Customer Insights - Data.** (We will work in the Journeys part of the application later in the course.)

-5. On the welcome screen, select **Start Customer Insights - Data**.
-The Customer Insights - Data application will launch in a new screen.
-If prompted, select your region and select **Continue.** You now have both a Customer Insights - Journeys and a Customer Insights - Data trial environment.
+5.  unitIf prompted, select your region and select **Continue.** You now have both a Customer Insights - Journeys and a Customer Insights - Data trial environment.
-    - **If the Start Customer Insights - Data button is not available,** open a new tab and enter the following url: https://home.ci.ai.dynamics.com/.
-Select **Start trial** and select **B2C.**

 7. Select **Start trial** from the banner.
 In the **Getting started** pop-up, select **Not now.**

-8. Next, we need to create an environment for your trial.
-   - On the Basic information screen, name your trial **B2CTrial** and select your region.
-Select **Next.**
-   - On the Data storage screen, leave the selection as is.
-This cannot be changed in a trial.
-Select **Next**.
-   - On the Microsoft dataverse screen, select **Marketing Trial** for your Dataverse environment.
-Select **Next.**
-   - Review your selections and select **Create.**
-   - It may take a few minutes to get your environment set up.
-When set up is complete, select **Not now**.